 - 1. Monitor Year Level overall attendance in consultation with the college Attendance Officer and relevant Year Level Manager. - 2.
-Send Letter 1 informing the parent/ guardian that their child's attendance has fallen below 90%. - 3.
-Issues Attendance Monitoring Sheet if required. - 4.
-For ongoing truancy or absence resulting in further decline in a student's attendance percentage send Letter 2 and adjust the existing or develop an Attendance Improvement Plan with the student and parent/guardian. - 5.
-Develop Attendance Improvement Plan if required. - 6.
-Organise and conduct Case Conferences (Letter 3) with key stakeholders if attendance issues persist. - 7.
-Adjust any attendance plan in consultation with all stakeholders. - 8.
-Consults with Year Level Manager and Regional Office (if appropriate) if attendance issues are persistent.
-Send letter 4.
-Offer attendance panel if appropriate - 9.
+Liaise with AIEOs, Follow the Dream, Clontarf and Stars regarding attendance follow up of Aboriginal and Islander students. - 3.
+Send Letter 1 informing the parent/guardian that their child's attendance has fallen below 90%. - 4.
+Issue relevant documentation to improve attendance- Period by Period Check, Attendance Improvement Plan, Attendance Monitoring Sheet.

+- 5. For ongoing truancy or absence resulting in further decline in a student's attendance percentage send Letter 2 and adjust the existing documentation or develop an Attendance Improvement Plan with the student and parent/guardian. - 6.
+Organise and conduct Case Conference (Letter 3) with key stakeholders if attendance issues persist. - 7.
+Adjust ay attendance plan in consultation with all stakeholders. - 8.
+Consult with Year Level Manager and Regional Office (if appropriate) if attendance issues are persistent.
+Offer attendance panel if appropriate. - 9.
 Organise Section 24 or Exemption forms for students in Years 10-12 who have left school for specific reasons.
 Place in appropriate Form Roll or former roll as required. - 10.
 Refer Year 11 and 12 students whom have left seeking work or further training to Participation.
 Place in appropriate Form Roll. - 11.
+Conduct a home visit to students who are not attending school, with no success contacting parents/carers. - 12.
 Begin the Students Whereabouts Unknown (SWU) referral process students whom have not attended for 15 Days and for whom no contact can be made with or the parent/guardian is unaware of their whereabouts.
-Complete referral within 15 days. - 12.
-Ensures all actions/plans/information regarding attendance are recorded in SIS. - 13.
-Ensures copies of any Attendance Improvement Plan or other plans/information relating to attendance and student wellbeing are distributed to relevant staff and a copy stored in their central student file. - 14.
+Complete referral within 15 days. - 13.
+Ensures all actions/plans/information regarding attendance are recorded in SIS. - 14.
+Ensures copies of any Attendance Improvement Plan or other plans/information relating to attendance and student wellbeing are distributed to relevant staff and a copy stored in their central student file. - 15.
 For students with a Risk Management Plan follow the procedures outlined in the plan in case of absence.

-Aboriginal and Islander Education Officer
+Aboriginal and Islander Education Officers

 - 1. Monitor Aboriginal and Islander overall attendance. - 2.
-Conduct home visits to ascertain whereabouts of students as directed by the relevant SSM or AP. - 3.
-Refer students with increasingly declining or rapidly declining (e.g. non-attenders) to the Student Attendance & Engagement Officer - 4.
+Conduct home visits to ascertain whereabouts of students as directed by the relevant Year Coordinator, Year Level Manager or Associate Principal. - 3.
+Refer students with increasingly declining or rapidly declining (e.g. non-attenders) to Year Coordinator and Year Level Manager. - 4.
 Attend Case Conferences with key stakeholders if attendance issues persist. - 5.
 For students with a Risk Management Plan follow the procedures outlined in the plan in case of absence.

-Attendance Officer:
+Attendance Officer

 - 1. Monitor Daily Absences. - 2.
 Update attendance data changes received via email from teachers. - 3.
-Call/text the parent/guardian of students who are absent without a reason. - 4.
-Refer on going consecutive absences to the Student Attendance & Engagement Officer and relevant SSM or AP. - 5.
-Monitor Session One (post 9.00am) late students.
-Refer ongoing late students to the Student Attendance & Engagement Officer and relevant SSM or AP. - 6.
-Generate, and email Late, Absence & Truancy Reports for each year group. - 7.
-Track teachers that do not record attendance. - 8.
-Refer ongoing lack of data return to SSM. - 9.
-Produce Letters 1,2 & 3, Letters of Concern, Attendance Reports etc. at the request of the Student Attendance & Engagement Officer. - 10.
+Call/text the parent/quardian of students who are absent without a reason. - 4.
+Refer on going consecutive absences to the relevant Year Coordinator and Year Level Manager. - 5.
+Generate, and email Late, Absence & Truancy Reports for each year group. - 6.
+Track teachers that do not record attendance, notifying the teacher and the HoD if a roll is not marked. - 7.
+Refer ongoing lack of data return to Year Level Manger and Associate Principal. - 8.
+Produce Letters 1,2 & 3, Letters of Concern, Attendance Reports etc. at the request of the Year Coordinator or Year Level Manager. - 9.
+Phone parents - 10.
 For students with a Risk Management Plan follow the procedures outlined in the plan in case of absence. - 11.
 Records all actions on SIS Attendance module, this includes contacts with guardians and attempted contact with guardians. - 12.
 Maintain Attendance Records in accordance with the Department of Education's Attendance Policy.